giahagiahuy/shortlink/README.md

 ## Features

 - `POST /encode`: Encodes a long original URL to a short one.
-- `POST /decode`: Decodes a short URL back to its original.
+- `GET /decode`: Decodes a short URL back to its original.
 - Ensures short code uniqueness with collision handling.
 - JSON-formatted responses with appropriate status codes.
 - Clear error handling using `rescue_from`.